Table of Contents[Hide][Show]

 - KDF filters: Another relatively budget friendly option, a KDF filter is very effective at removing chlorine, but not as effective at removing chloramines.
 These may be a good option in places where chloramines are not used in the water supply.

 - Vitamin C Filters: My favorite option for removing both chlorine and chloramines.
 Vitamin C creates a chemical reaction that completely changes chlorine and chloramines, rendering them harmless.
 These types of filters remove both chlorine and chloramines almost completely and can also benefit the skin.
 In fact, many people report skin and hair improvements after using these filters.
-I’ve personally tried the Sonaki brand vitamin C filter with great results and the only downside is that it does require replacement cartridges every few months.
+I’ve tried this vitamin C filter with great results.

 Unfortunately, I’ve never found a shower filter that completely removes chlorine and chloramines (though some, like the Vitamin C filters, remove 90+%).
 The only filter I’ve found that seems to completely remove chloramines, chlorine (as well as most fluoride and other contaminants in shower water is a completely whole house filter (like this one).